music-suite/music-suite/docs/src/User-Guide.md

 # Traversals

+The idea behind a traversal is simple: given some traversable "container" value, we have a way of *visiting its element in some order*.
+Traversals generalize the concept of an [iterable container](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf).

 Traversals are a subtle and powerful concept.
-The basic ideas is simple: given some traversable "container" value, we have a way of *visiting its element in some order*.
-In some languages this concept is known as an [iterable container](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf).

-Traversals can be used to:
+They can be used to:

 - Extract a list of the elements
 - Find all elements matching a specific criteria